Where to Stay in Rio de Janeiro: From the Beaches of Ipanema to the Hills of Santa Teresa

-This new adults-only hotel by Oskar Mehtsavaht, owner and founder of Brazilian fashion label Osklen, fronts the most posh stretch of sand in Rio.
-With an emphasis on sustainability, the hotel’s contemporary, hip aesthetic incorporates locally sourced furnishings using Brazilian upcycled materials and local artwork selected by the hotelier himself.
+This adults-only hotel by Oskar Mehtsavaht, owner and founder of Brazilian fashion label Osklen, fronts the poshest stretch of sand in Rio.
+With an emphasis on sustainability, the hotel's contemporary, hip aesthetic incorporates locally sourced furnishings using Brazilian upcycled materials and local artwork selected by the hotelier himself.
 The highly Instagrammable rooftop pool boasts gorgeous panoramas of the Atlantic, with a cutout that perfectly frames the Dois Irmãos twin peaks.
 Book the spacious oceanfront suites, with soaking tubs and double showers that look straight onto the beach below.
-Janeiro also makes it easy for guests to get active with bikes for rent, rooftop yoga classes, and access to a nearby gym.
+Janeiro Hotel also makes it easy for guests to get active with bikes for rent, rooftop yoga classes, and access to a nearby gym.

 Avenida Delfim Moreira, 696 - Leblon, Rio de Janeiro, janeirohotel.rio

 The Best Rio Hotels for Staying Close to Nightlife